The Power of Portuguese Literature

 Half a century later, Luís Vaz de Camões (1524-80) wrote what was to become Portugal’s greatest-ever piece of literature, Os Lusíadas.
 Recounting the stark reality of Vasco da Gama‘s pioneering sea voyage to India in 1497, this epic 1,102-stanza poem was first published in Lisbon in 1572.

 Camões lived an extraordinary life.
 Although his early years are largely guesswork, we can presume that he was born in 1524 into a middle-class family, probably in Lisbon where he spent much of his youth.
-It is also assumed that he studied at Coimbra University (indicated on the map below), where he developed the type of classical learning that emblazoned his work.
+It is also assumed that he studied at Coimbra University (indicated on the Google map below), where he developed the type of classical learning that emblazoned his work.

 He enlisted as a soldier in 1547 and set sail for Africa to fight the Moors, losing his right eye in the process.
 His subsequent voyage to India in 1553 began a 16-year period of exile, during which he was imprisoned in Goa and shipwrecked in the South China Sea.
 It was then that he wrote the bulk of Os Lusíadas, which celebrates Gama’s epic journey in glorious detail.
 It was his only work to be published during his lifetime, for he died of the plague in 1580 just ten years after his return to Lisbon.